-This is the initial course in the four-semester General-Chemistry/Organic-Chemistry sequence CHE 131/132/321/322.
-This sequence provides the necessary foundation for students who wish to pursue further coursework in Chemistry.
-The General Chemistry courses provide a broad introduction to the fundamental principles of chemistry, including substantial illustrative material drawn from the chemistry of inorganic, organic, and biochemical systems.
-The emphasis is on basic concepts, problem-solving, and factual material.
+A continuation of either CHE 129 or 131, introducing the fundamental principles of chemistry, including substantial illustrative material drawn from the chemistry of inorganic, organic, and biochemical systems.
 The principal topics covered are stoichiometry, the states of matter, chemical equilibrium and introductory thermodynamics, electrochemistry, chemical kinetics, electron structure and chemical bonding, and chemical periodicity.
-Students will be placed into CHE 131 based on their performance in an Online Chemistry Placement and Preparation (OCPP) process.
+The sequence emphasizes basic concepts, problem solving, and factual material.
+It provides the necessary foundation for students who wish to pursue further coursework in chemistry.
 Three lecture hours and one 80-minute workshop per week.
-May not be taken for credit in addition to CHE 129 or CHE 152.
+May not be taken for credit in addition to CHE 152.
 This course has been designated as a High Demand/Controlled Access (HD/CA) course.
 Students registering for HD/CA courses for the first time will have priority to do so.
+This course has an associated fee.
+Please see www.stonybrook.edu/coursefees for more information.
 (4 credits)